 #2 City Centre – Where to Stay in Oxford on a Budget

-This neighbourhood is also where you’ll find a spectacular selection of cheap and delicious eats.
-Boasting everything from cheeky curries to fresh and delicious Thai dishes, the City Centre is a neighbourhood bursting with affordable and flavourful food from around the world.
+This neighborhood is also where you’ll find a spectacular selection of cheap and delicious eats.
+Boasting everything from cheeky curries to fresh and delicious Thai dishes, the City Centre is a neighborhood bursting with affordable and flavourful food from around the world.

 City Centre, Oxford